arielxinsu/Erdos_Grocery_Sales/README.md

 **Feature Engineering Highlights**:
-- **Lagged sales features**: Creating features that capture past sales for a given time period to predict future sales.
 - **Oil price adjustments**: Incorporating oil price data as an important external variable influencing sales.
 - **Holiday adjustments**: Including holidays and special events that can cause sales spikes or drops.